blanfried/Baer-Blogsite/content/blog/post-02.md

 type: "featured"
 ---

-I desire to create beauty...
+I desire to create beauty... (will finish soon)